top of page

 The views all along this journey are breathtakingly beautiful as the train slithers through mountainsides covered with snow.

-The sight of Matterhorn from the train is met with gasps by tourists in awe of the pyramid-shaped peak.
+The sight of the Matterhorn from the train is met with gasps by tourists in awe of the pyramid-shaped peak.

-My Tip -
+My Tip

 If the day you reach Zermatt is sunny, just go for this outing first and foremost.
-Remember to carry your sunglasses, the glare from the sun's rays falling on pristine white snow has a blinding effect on the eyes.
+Remember to carry your sunglasses; the glare from the sun's rays falling on pristine white snow has a blinding effect on the eyes.

 Sunnegga Paradise